YellowJacketLinux/yjl-sysusers/CHARITYWARE.md

-This software is ‘Free Libre Open Source Software’ (FLOSS) even if you are a heartless individual who despises immigrants fleeing oppression in their homeland, but inspired by [Vim](https://www.vim.org/), it the request of the author of this software (Michael A. Peters, not YellowJacket GNU/Linux specifically) that if you can afford to do so, you make a donation to one or both of the following organizations that provide much needed help to undocumented immigrants within America.
+This software is ‘Free Libre Open Source Software’ (FLOSS) even if you are a heartless individual who despises immigrants fleeing oppression in their homeland.

+That being said and inspired by [Vim](https://www.vim.org/) and their request to help orphans in Uganda, it the request of the author of this software (Michael A. Peters, not YellowJacket GNU/Linux specifically) that if you can afford to do so, you make a donation to one or both of the following organizations that provide much needed help to undocumented immigrants within America.

 For those who not within America, you can likely find organizations within your own country that are similar in nature.